pippim/pippim.github.io/stack.md

 Then the next `row` from `rows` is read and pass 1 starts over again.

+---

 <a id="hdr24"></a>
 <div class="hdr-bar">  <a href="#" class="hdr-btn">Top</a>  <a href="#hdr23" class="hdr-btn">ToS</a>  <a href="#hdr2" class="hdr-btn">ToC</a>  <a href="#hdr25" class="hdr-btn">Skip</a></div>

-# Detailed Stack Exchange Conversion
+# `stack-to-blog.py` Detailed Conversion

 A lot of work has gone into converting Stack Exchange posts to GitHub Pages Jekyll posts.
+Here are the key steps the `stack-to-blog.py` python program performs:

 1. Navigation bar buttons (Top, ToS, ToC and Skip) are added by putting HTML code into the markdown files.
 Then HTML code controls jumping to id tags when a button is clicked.
 Here's an easy-to-read example of the HTML code: